gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

         }
     }
     ```
     In the constructor, we define sorting defaults: when rendering the table initially, we want it sorted by absolute sales (`defaultSortColumn`) in descending order (`defaultSortOrder`).
-Next, we call a `sort()` method (which is yet to be implemented) and pass these defaults along with the data received as props from our main component.
+Next, we call a `sort()` method (which is yet to be defined) and pass these defaults along with the data received as props from our main component.
 Finally, we save the resulting sorted data along with applied sort and order options to a state object.
 Now, let's implement the sorting method.

 2. Add the following method to the `CountryTable` class:
     ```javascript